-Jumper JPB1 allows you to enable or disable the embedded the onboard BMC (Baseboard Management) controller to provide IPMI 2.0/KVM support on the motherboard.
+Jumper JPB1 is used to enable or disable the embedded AST2400 BMC (Baseboard Management Controller) that provides IPMI 2.0/KVM support on the motherboard.
 See the table on the right for jumper settings.

 BMC Enable Jumper Settings

-Jumper Settii ng Definition
+Pin# Definition

-Pins 1-2 BMC Enable (Default)
+1-2 BMC Enable (Default)

-Pins 2-3 Disabled
+2-3 Disabled